RoadrunnerWMC/ndspy/docs/source/index.rst

 ndspy follows a few key design principles:

--   **Accuracy**: ndspy should be able to open and resave any supported file with byte-for-byte accuracy if it's in its canonical format [1]_.
+-   **Accuracy**: ndspy should be able to open and resave any supported file with byte-for-byte accuracy if it's in its canonical format [#canonical-format]_.
 -   **Flexibility**: ndspy should be able to read any valid file in a format it supports.
 In cases where there's a high chance it will be unable to fully interpret some especially complex part of a file, it should still be useful